Article written by Elisa - Travel Writer & Local in France

 Towing: If you intend on towing anything behind your primary vehicle when traveling to France by car, ensure that you have all the proper licensing documentation from the country of origin.
 This includes a sticker on the license plate from your country that matches the plate on your car

 Best Way to Rent a Car in France

-As good Parisians, we don’t have a car in France, so most of the time, our French road adventures start from the rental car office.
+As good Parisians, we don’t have a car in France, so our French road adventures start from the rental car office most of the time.

-We use, and we recommend booking your rental car with RentalCars.com.
-This site is excellent because it reviews all the major rental companies, such as Hertz, Avis, etc., and more and makes a price comparison for you.
+When we need to rent a car in France, we usually sweep AutoEurope and DiscoverCars.com to find the best deals.
+Both sites cover the major and local brands and make a price comparison for you.
 This helps to ensure that you get a great price without all the time and work.

 What do I need to rent a car in France?
 The car hire in France requirements are the same as the requirements for driving mentioned above.
 In addition to the above requirements, most rental companies will also request:

 - A debit or credit card to cover the deposit

 - A valid driver’s license that has been issued for at least 12 months prior to renting the car.

 How old do you have to be to rent a car in France?

 All drivers must be 18 years of age in order to drive and hire a car in France.
 Even student drivers with a permit and with an adult are not allowed.